Scholarships Available

 - Be involved in school and community activities

-One, non-renewable award to one graduating high school senior who is a Newaygo County resident who will attend Calvin College.
+To be awarded to one graduating high school senior who is a Newaygo County resident who will attend Calvin College

 - Demonstrated academic achievement by maintaining a 2.5 GPA on a 4.0 scale